 Spain - 29 April

-This unique Australian website contains more than 100 pages of authentic images and reliable, first-hand information regarding the Australian outback, written by someone who has lived and worked in the bush for many years.
+This unique Australian website contains hundreds of pages of authentic images and reliable, first-hand information regarding the Australian outback, written by someone who has lived and worked in the bush for many years.

 - More comments on the 'Australia' film can be found in the Blog

 - General information on travelling in rural and remote Australia in Outback Travel information